Frank Borzage | Biography

 private (Bobby Drsicoll): Day Is Done)

-related (best friend helps hero: Green Light)
+related (best friend helps hero: Green Light,

-- Problems of immigrants (Chinese: Stranded, East European: Big City)
+Chinese: Stranded, East European: Big City)

 - Non-realistic re-creation of ethnic enclaves in the USA (Hawaiian life: Flirtation Walk,